 Receipt sheets (which include the Honor Code pledge) are attached to the exam packet and must be completed and turned in when instructed to do so by the proctor.

-Exam supplies including scratch paper, blue books, #2 pencils, earplugs, and Extegrity Exam4 instructions are provided in each exam room.
-Students are not permitted to use any bluebooks, scantrons, or scratch paper other than those provided in the exam room or exam packet.
-Only Registrar approved earplugs are to be used and students are responsible to listen for time being called.
+Exam supplies including scratch paper, blue books, earplugs, and Extegrity Exam4 instructions are provided in each exam room.
+Students are not permitted to use any bluebooks or scratch paper other than those provided in the exam room or exam packet.
+Only earplugs provided by the School of Law are to be used and students are responsible to listen for time being called.

 An exam proctor will begin reading exam instructions approximately 15 minutes before the exam start time.
 Students must be in the exam room with their exam at this time.
 If taking the exam on a laptop, it must be booted up and have passed the security check.
 Hand writers must not have a laptop with them in an exam room, unless otherwise allowed according to the professor’s instructions.
 A student entering the exam room after the proctor begins reading instructions will not receive additional time for booting up their laptop, passing the security check, and/or reading exam instructions.

-When instructed by the proctor, write your exam number on the cover page of your exam, bluebooks, scantron sheets, and any scratch paper you turn in as part of your exam.
+When instructed by the proctor, write your exam number on the cover page of your exam, bluebooks, and any scratch paper you turn in as part of your exam.
 Handwritten exam answers must be written in blue books in blue or black ink.
-No. 2 pencils are to be used only for scantron answer sheets.
 Number the bluebooks you use (1 of 1, 1 of 2, 2 of 2, etc.).
 Proctors will allow time to read the professor’s instructions.
 Other than counting the number of pages of the exam, students are not permitted to turn the page of an exam past the instructions page until the proctor instructs to do so.

 When taking a closed book exam, no books, outlines, book bags, purses, or scratch paper (other than the scratch paper provided) may be at your seat during the exam.
 These items must be left outside of the exam room or in the front or sides of the exam room.
 Students may not begin to write anything, including on scratch paper, before the proctor begins a closed book exam.

-Students taking in-class exams are prohibited from having any electronic communication device, other than a laptop as allowed per the professors’ instructions, during the exam.
-Cell phones must be turned off during the exam.
+Students taking in-class exams are prohibited from having any electronic communication device, other than a laptop as allowed per the professor's instructions, during the exam.
+Cell phones and smart watches must be turned off during the exam and placed in a bag or backpack.
 Violations of this rule may be considered an Honor Code violation.
 A clock in each exam room will be the official time keeper for the exam.